How Much Are Closing Costs for the Buyer?

 Recurring Buyer Closings Costs

-The time of the year that you close will dictate how many prorata months of premiums the lender will collect to hold against future payments of taxes and insurance.
+The time of the year when you close will dictate how many pro rata months of premiums the lender will collect to hold against future payments of taxes and insurance.

 - Depending on your FICO score and the amount of your down payment, the lender might allow a seller to credit you as much as 6% of the purchase price.